renatomaia/coutil/doc/manual.md

 Basic Concepts
 ==============

-This section describes some basic concepts pertaining the modules API described in the following sections.
+This section describes some basic concepts pertaining the modules described in the following sections.

 Await Function
 --------------